script-fu/script-fu.github.io/_posts/2023-11-21-ProjectImp.md

 - There is a threshold pick option on brushes for mask painting, paint black or white
 - Smooth Stroke option moved to top of paintbrush dockable for easy access
 - Bigger color swatches on color dockable
-- Bigger swap and set the default icons next to the swatches
+- Bigger 'swap' and 'set to default' icons next to the swatches
 - Crosshair cursor when sizing a brush
+- The Free Select tool has options for blocking in with the foreground color
+- Paint Dynamics has an adjusted and fixed velocity mapping
+- Paint Dynamics has an adjusted brush spacing function, slider value is MAX

 ## Paths
 - Paths are softly drawn, with more alpha